Geoogolla/enterprise-docs/docs/designer-guide/report-designer/transforming-data/join-table.md

 * **Right field** - The available columns of the table selected in the **Right Table** drop-down list will be listed here.
 ![Right field columns](/static/assets/on-premise/images/report-designer/transforming-data/join-table/right-field-column-list.png)

-In the below snap, the join field is created for `ProductID` column in both tables.
+In the below snap, the join field is created for `SalesOrderID` column in both tables.

 ![Choose field name](/static/assets/on-premise/images/report-designer/transforming-data/join-table/join-fields-of-the-table.png)